 lang

-This is what Minecraft uses for languages, one json for each localized language in
+This is what Minecraft uses for languages, where the text is extracted directly from the client and is what is displayed, a JSON file for each language located in

 📦resource_pack.zip